-We received Fast Track designation for TRC105 in renal cell carcinoma in May 2015 and we intend to seek Fast Track designation or other appropriate expedited development options for our eligible product candidates in other indications.
+We received Fast Track designation for TRC105 in renal cell carcinoma in May 2015, and we intend to seek Fast Track designation or other appropriate expedited development options for our eligible product candidates in other indications.
 Fast track designation provides increased opportunities for sponsor meetings with the FDA during preclinical and clinical development, in addition to the potential for rolling review once a marketing application is filed.
 A new drug or biologic is eligible for Fast Track designation if it is intended to treat a serious or life-threatening disease or condition and the drug demonstrates the potential to address unmet medical needs for the disease or condition.
 The FDA has broad discretion whether or not to grant this designation, and even if we believe a particular product candidate is eligible for this designation, we cannot assure you that the FDA will grant it.
 Despite our receipt of Fast Track designation for TRC105 in renal cell carcinoma, and even if additional product candidates receive Fast Track designation, we may not experience a faster development process, review or approval compared to conventional FDA procedures.
 The FDA may also withdraw Fast Track designation if it believes that the designation is no longer supported by data from our clinical development program.
+The combination of TRC105 with Inlyta (axitinib) did not meet the primary endpoint in a randomized Phase 2 clinical trial in renal cell carcinoma and we have therefore discontinued the development of TRC105 in this indication and have communicated to FDA that we are no longer pursuing it as a fast track indication.